-A Head of Household is someone who is considered unmarried, pays for more than half of the household expenses, and has a qualifying child or dependent.
-You must meet all three requirements to qualify.
-If you are married, you will file as either Married Filing Jointly or Married Filing Separately.
+A Head of Household is someone who is considered unmarried, pays for more than half of the household’s expenses, and has a qualifying child or dependent.
+You must be all three things to qualify.
+If you are married, then you must file as Married Filing Jointly or Married Filing Separately.
 If you are unmarried but pay less than half of the household’s expenses or you don’t have a qualifying dependent, then you file as a single filer.

-To be “considered unmarried”, you have to file a separate tax return, pay for more than half of the cost of maintaining your home, not live in the home with your spouse during the last six months of the tax year, and your home is the main home of your child, stepchild, or foster child for at least six months.
+To qualify, you must file a separate tax return, paid for more than half of the cost of maintaining your home, your spouse did not live in the home during the last six months of the tax year, and your home was the main home of a child, stepchild, or foster child for at least six months.
 Lastly, you have to be able to claim that child as a dependent.

-What Are the Tax Benefits of Filing as Head of Household?
+Tax Benefits of Filing as Head of Household

-There are benefits to filing as Head of Household such as a larger standard deduction and lower tax rates than filing as single.
+There are benefits to filing as a Head of Household such as a larger standard deduction and better tax brackets.